Bomarea edulis

 Bomarea edulis, common name salsilla, is a species of flowering plant in the alstroemeria family Alstroemeriaceae, that is native to the tropics of Mexico and the United States.
 A deciduous climber growing to 2.5 m tall and wide, it has lanceolate leaves and clusters of trumpet-shaped flowers in shades of pink, yellow and green, with variable spotting, that are produced throughout the summer.

+Etymology

 The Latin specific epithet edulis refers to the edible tubers, which are sometimes used as a substitute for potatoes.

+Horticulture

 B. edulis is grown as an ornamental plant.
 Though hardy down to -5 C, in temperate regions it is best grown under the shelter of glass, but can be placed outside during the summer months.
-In 2012 it was awarded the Royal Horticultural Society’s Award of Garden Merit.
+In 2012 it was awarded the Royal Horticultural Society's Award of Garden Merit.